KjetilRoed/rtfm/_manual/product.md

 * Product routing

 #### Items
-The product process shall receive all the neccessary items required to build the product from the **item process**.
+The product process shall receive all the neccessary items required to build the product from the **Item** process.

 ---